LeonardMH/namealizer/README.markdown

 ## Examples

-The concept of namealizer is a bit difficult to understand but its purpose is fairly straightforward.

-In the simplest use case namealizer just returns two random words from the dictionary.
+The concept of namealizer is fairly straightforward, in the simplest use case namealizer just returns two random words from the dictionary.

 	Input: namealizer
 	Output: forest kite